Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Results

 \section{Results}

 We first report on the distribution of confidence values.
-For MLE, expansion events have a substantially higher average test statistic than non-expansions --- 22,129 versus 6,129, a difference of over 360\% ($p$-value $<0.001$ using a $t$-test).
+For MLE, expansion events have a substantially higher average test statistic than non-expansions --- 23,205 versus 5,427, a difference of over 300\% ($p$-value $<0.001$ using a $t$-test).
 Meanwhile, none of the other three methods had statistically significant differences between the likelihoods of expansions versus no-expansions.

 Next we move onto the performance metrics.
 Table~\ref{tab:accuracy} gives the maximum balanced accuracy, F1-score, and likelihood-size correlation of each method.
-MLE achieves a balanced accuracy of just under 75\%. \BCP on \NDVI is the runner-up at 56.9\%.
-Due to the strong class imbalance, F1-scores are relatively low for all models, but at 0.24, MLE again represents a significant improvement over the other methods. with respect to the size correlation, at 0.74 ($p$-value $<0.001$) MLE is the only method which exhibits significant correlation between the likelihood and the size of the expansion.
+MLE achieves a balanced accuracy of 78.6\%. \BCP on \NDVI is the runner-up at 56.9\%.
+Due to the strong class imbalance, macro F1-scores are relatively low for all models, but at 0.60, MLE again represents a significant improvement over the other methods.
+MLE achieves its maximum accuracy using a threshold of $t=5,308$, at which point it correctly classifies 86.4\% of the expansions, and 70.1\% of the non-expansions.
+However, many thresholds give significantly worse ratios, resulting in a low area under the PR Curve (0.1).
+There is hence still significant room for improvement.
+We emphasize though that the goal of this approach is to help \emph{prioritize} and augment enforcement resources, which is why the cost metric is particularly salient.
+With respect to the size correlation, at 0.67 ($p$-value $<0.001$) MLE is the only method which exhibits significant correlation between the likelihood and the size of the expansion.
 All other methods have a correlation below 0.22, none of which are statistically significant.